About

 Services

-Roof Replacement Roof Repair Storm & Hail Damage Commercial Roofing Commercial Maintenance Roof Inspection Insurance Claims Gutters & Siding Roof Coatings Sheet Metal & Flashing Church Roofing
+Roof Replacement Roof Repair Hail Damage Replacement Cedar Shake Slate Copper Roofing & Flashing Estate Home Roofing Commercial Roofing Commercial Maintenance Roof Inspection Gutters & Siding Roof Coatings Sheet Metal & Flashing Church Roofing Why Choose Us Financing

-A roof replacement in Chicagoland typically runs $15,000–$50,000 for a residential property depending on size, materials, and the complexity of the roof.
-That's not a number most homeowners have sitting in a checking account, and it's rarely timed to a convenient moment in the household budget.
-Financing is a practical way to address a necessary repair without depleting reserves or deferring a deteriorating roof situation.
+A roof replacement in Chicagoland typically runs $15,000–$50,000 for a residential property depending on size, materials, and roof complexity.
+That's not a number most homeowners have sitting in a checking account, and it's rarely timed to a convenient moment.
+Financing is a practical way to take care of a necessary roof without depleting savings or deferring a problem that only gets worse.

 Why homeowners finance roof replacements

 The most common reason is timing.
 A severe hail storm hits in June.
 The homeowner files an insurance claim, gets an adjuster out in July, and receives a settlement check in August.
 The deductible is $2,500.
-The roof needs to come off and be replaced before November.
-The insurance check covers most of it, but there's still a gap between the settlement amount and the full replacement cost — particularly if the homeowner upgrades from the base 3-tab shingle the insurance estimate assumed to a better-performing architectural shingle.
+The roof needs to come off before November.
+The insurance check covers most of it, but there's still a gap between the settlement and the full replacement cost — particularly with an upgrade from the base 3-tab shingle the insurance estimate assumed to a better-performing architectural shingle.
 Financing covers that gap without liquidating savings.

-The second common reason is that the roof deteriorated without a triggering event.
-No storm, no insurance claim — just a 25-year-old roof that's at the end of its life.
-The homeowner has been aware for a year or two, set aside some money, but the full cost is beyond what's been saved.
-Financing the balance makes it possible to do the replacement on a reasonable timeline rather than deferring until the situation is urgent.
+The second common reason is a roof that simply reached the end of its life — no storm, no insurance claim, just a 25-year-old roof that's done.
+The homeowner has set aside some money, but the full cost is beyond what's saved.
+Financing the balance makes it possible to do the replacement on a reasonable timeline rather than deferring until it's urgent.

-The third situation is commercial property owners who want to preserve cash flow.
-Even if the funds are available, spreading a large capital expense over time can make sense from a business management perspective.
-Commercial roof replacements are typically larger in scale, and financing them over a 5–10 year term keeps the monthly obligation manageable relative to the property's revenue.
+The third is commercial property owners preserving cash flow.
+Even when funds are available, spreading a large capital expense over time can make sense as a business decision.
+Commercial roof replacements are larger in scale, and financing them over a longer term keeps the monthly obligation manageable relative to the property's revenue.

-These are the options we see homeowners and commercial property owners use most often.
-We're not financial advisors and we don't originate loans — your lender will give you the actual terms and qualifications.
+Our lender programs aren't the only path, and we won't pretend they are.
+These are the other options we see homeowners and commercial owners use most.
+We're not financial advisors — for any of these, the lender gives you the actual terms.

 Home equity loan or HELOC

 For homeowners with substantial equity, borrowing against the home is typically the lowest-cost option.
-A home equity loan gives you a lump sum at a fixed rate.
-A HELOC (home equity line of credit) is a revolving credit line you draw from as needed, usually at a variable rate.
+A home equity loan gives you a lump sum at a fixed rate; a HELOC is a revolving credit line you draw from as needed, usually at a variable rate.
 Both are secured by the property, which keeps rates lower than unsecured products.
-The approval process takes longer than third-party home improvement programs, but the economics are usually better if you qualify.
-Check with your bank or credit union — they often have better terms for existing customers than a contractor-referred program.
+Approval takes longer than a point-of-sale program, but the economics are usually better if you qualify.
+Your bank or credit union often has better terms for existing customers.

 Personal loans

-Unsecured personal loans through banks, credit unions, or online lenders are simple — fixed rate, fixed term, predictable monthly payment.
-Rates are higher than home equity products because there's no collateral, but the application process is straightforward and there are no deferred interest complications.
-For smaller financing amounts (under $15,000), a personal loan is often a clean, simple option.
-Credit unions frequently offer better rates on personal loans than banks for members in good standing.
+Unsecured personal loans through banks, credit unions, or online lenders are simple — fixed rate, fixed term, predictable payment.
+Rates are higher than home equity products because there's no collateral, but there are no deferred-interest complications.
+For smaller amounts, a personal loan from a credit union you're a member of is often a clean option.

 Insurance settlement as partial financing

-When a roof replacement is the result of storm or hail damage, the insurance claim settlement often covers a significant portion of the cost.
+When a roof replacement results from storm or hail damage, the insurance settlement often covers a significant portion of the cost.
 The settlement minus the deductible is essentially a payment toward the project.
-The remaining gap — the deductible, any upgrades above the base materials the insurer covers, and any items the adjuster didn't include — is the amount that needs to come from savings or financing.
-We work with homeowners through the insurance claims process and can help you understand what the settlement covers versus what you'll need to arrange separately.
+The remaining gap — the deductible, any upgrades above the base materials, and items the adjuster didn't include — is what needs to come from savings or financing.
+We work with homeowners through the insurance claims process and can help you understand what the settlement covers versus what you'll arrange separately.

 What to watch out for

-Financing decisions have long-term financial consequences.
-A few things worth keeping in mind as you evaluate options:
+Financing decisions have long-term consequences.
+A few things worth keeping in mind — including about offers like ours:

 Deferred interest is not the same as 0% interest

 A promotional "no interest if paid in full within 18 months" offer can become expensive if the balance isn't cleared by the deadline.
 Some products charge all of the accrued interest (at a rate often in the 20–30% range) retroactively to the original loan date if any balance remains at the promotional period's end.
-This is standard in the home improvement financing industry — it's not a trick, but it catches people who assume the promotional period simply ends and the rate converts going forward.
+This is standard in home-improvement financing — it's not a trick, but it catches people who assume the rate simply converts going forward.
+If you choose a promotional product, make sure the payoff plan is realistic before you sign.

-A financing offer presented alongside a roofing estimate is convenient, but it's not necessarily the lowest rate you'd qualify for.
-It's worth spending an hour checking your own bank, a credit union, and one or two comparison sites before committing.
-A percentage point or two in rate difference on a $20,000 loan over 5 years is a meaningful dollar amount.
+A financing offer presented alongside an estimate is convenient — including ours — but it's not automatically the lowest rate you'd qualify for.
+It's worth an hour checking your own bank, a credit union, and a comparison site before committing.
+A point or two on a $20,000 loan over five years is real money.
+We'd genuinely rather you get the best terms than feel rushed into ours.

 How we approach financing conversations